Manaslu Circuit Trek

 • Valleys stretching toward the Tibetan border

-• Long lines of mountains layered in blue and white
+• Long layers of mountains fading into blue and white

 • Guest House/Lodges